 The 13th Bienal will be running until May 12th.
 If you are unable to attend this year, make plans to visit Havana anyway.
 There is art around every corner with fabulous street art, community projects like Muraleando and Fusterlandia, as well as sculptures in Old Havana, in particular, Plaza Vieja.

 The world is traveling to Cuba, including Americans.
 You can still travel to Cuba.
 The announcement of April 17th, 2019 by the Trump Administration has not canceled the OFAC’s 12 legal ways for Americans to travel to Cuba.
+However, as of June 5th, 2019, the US travel restrictions have eliminated cruises as well as People-to-People tours.
 NOW is the time travel to Cuba!
+Read how you can travel to Cuba in 2019-2020.
 Contact me for introductions to my favorite tour operators, guides, and more.

 As always, here’s to looking up!